awsdocs/amazon-dynamodb-developer-guide/doc_source/JavaDocumentAPIItemCRUD.md

 1. Call the `putItem` method of the `Table` object, using the `Item` that you created in the preceding step\.

-The following Java code snippet demonstrates the preceding tasks\.
-The snippet writes a new item to the `ProductCatalog` table\.
+The following Java code example demonstrates the preceding tasks\.
+The code writes a new item to the `ProductCatalog` table\.

 **Example**